About Us

 In Chinese iconography the counterpart is "Moving Hand" from the Tao of power.

 The people firing me said they were representing PSIA, acting at it's members behest, and held past and current offices in it at the time, so it must be true, that they believe as they do, that there is a neurological fact called "upper and lower body separation".
-The mythical beast of
+The mythical beast of crypto-science.

 No wonder then, with this type of thinking at the pinnacle of the industry, only 15-17 percent of people who start snowboarding and skiing continue.*